Gluks54/access-manager-tool/README.txt

-This program allow you add members of team to GitLab projects, Trello board and share GoogleDrive directory;
+This program allow you add,delete and get status of members GitLab projects, Trello board and GoogleDrive directory;

-How to setting up project?
-You should just follow next instruction...
+0.Download project from GitLab and create directory ~/.m2/repository/tk/microlms360 and run 'maven package'.
+Now maven must move there jar,scripts,and configuration files.Go to the folder and set up your program;

 1. Trello settings:
 Look at configuration.json file.
 The important things is 'projectId' and 'key'.